 History-wise it started in the late 16th century.
 The Gardens were mostly planted during the reign of Grand Master Lascaris.
 The layout of Buskett has remained virtually unchanged to this day.
 It is crowned by Verdala Palace built by Grand Master Verdala.
 The name “Buskett” is coming from the word “forest”.

 When I entered the place, suddenly thousands of lemon and orange trees were facing me.
 I felt like in Citrus(Wonder)Land.
+The beauty reminded me of London Gardens.
 The plants of oranges or lemons maybe for the southern people are pretty normal, but for me, Eastern-European those are sort of magic and miracle.
 As I was going inwards a huge forest was greeting me.
 Ok, the citrus plants are a Maltese-Mediterranean thing for sure, but forests (conifer trees) and meadows are not really common here.
 For a while I had a feeling I’m definitely somewhere else.
 It cannot be Malta.
 And it was!